martinrichardson123456/GettingAndCleaningData_Week4_ProgrammingAssignment/Codebook.md

 __Code Book__

-The variables that correspond to each column found in "Week_4_output_table.txt" are as follows:
+*The variables that correspond to each column found in "Week_4_output_table.txt" are as follows*

-- Subject ID
+"Subject ID"
-1
+- The unique identifier given to each of the 30 volunteers

 - Activity - The type of physical activity the volunteer is participating in for a given observation 6